TuringResearch/jacamo-4-rma/README.md

     - 'mvn clean package'

 - In 'distribution\target' path, unzip the 'rma-4-jacamo-1.0.0.zip' file in jacamo 0.8 lib path.
+- If your Eclipse IDE is able to run JaCaMo projects, you are able to use JaCaMo-4-RMA.

 ## Tests

+You can reproduce the test case in the branch 'test'.

 ### Refactored RMA Test
 - [Link for the Refactored RMA Test data](https://1drv.ms/u/s!Apwc_y184sz-9C3pRWKslHtlsa0z?e=kqGafq)